kickthedragon/aes-encryption-server/README.md

 # AES Encryption Server
 An AES encryption server used to decrypt oAuth tokens from the rest server framework.
-This piece mostly written by [Razican] (https://github.com/Razican) Its a neccesary piece to the rest server framework since its used to decrypt and encrypt the tokens.
+[Razican] (https://github.com/Razican) contributed to this repo heavily Its a necessary piece to the rest server framework since its used to decrypt and encrypt the tokens.